 To evaluate soil carbon sequestration and land degradation neutrality policies and measures there is a need for a global web-based platform to inform on the status and trends of soil organic carbon (SOC).
 Among others, such a platform requires a statistical methodology that allows to predict SOC in space and time from SOC point observations and spatial and spatio-temporal maps of environmental covariates.

-- Develop a space-time statistical model and calibrate it using the available data.
+- Develop space-time statistical models and calibrate these using the available data.

-- Make space-time predictions of SOC concentration and SOC stocks for the pilot area and chosen time period.
+- Use the calibrated models to make space-time predictions of SOC concentration and SOC stocks for a chosen time period.

 - Quantify the uncertainties associated with the predictions and predicted temporal trends.

-Partners within the project consortium are ISRIC, the National Institute of Agricultural Technology (Argentina), Woods Hole Research Center (USA) and Cornell University (USA).
-The technical implementation of the platform as done in the parallel project is executed by Vizzuality (Spain).
+Partners within the project consortium are ISRIC, the National Institute of Agricultural Technology (Argentina), Woodwell Climate Research Center (USA), Cornell University (USA) and Vizzuality (Spain).

 The project is commissioned by The Nature Conservancy (USA).